Kitsune2468/startup/notes.md

 This has been intersting so far.
 Getting the login working took me a minute, I kept missing things, but I eventually got it working.

+Finally got the rooms mostly working.
+It took ages to figure out how to properly store and render an array of data from local storage, I was initially putting in my own room id when the storage was putting one in already.
+React useEffects and useStates are incredibly handy and cool.

 Default:
 This was a lot of fun to see it all come together.
 I had to keep remembering to use React state instead of just manipulating the DOM directly.